Soup bone

 The Nutritional Benefits of Soup Bones

-Packed with Collagen and Gelatin
+It is packed in Collagen and Gelatin

 Support for Joint Health and Digestion